-Required immunizations are: diphtheria, pertussis, tetanus, poliomyelitis, measles, mumps, rubella, varicella (chicken pox), Hepatitis A, Hepatitis B, Haemophilus influenza type B, pneumococcal conjugate, and meningococcal vaccine.
+Required immunizations are: diphtheria, pertussis, tetanus, poliomyelitis (polio), rubeola (measles), mumps, rubella (German measles), varicella (chicken pox), Hepatitis A, Hepatitis B, Haemophilus influenza type B, pneumococcal conjugate, and meningococcal vaccine.

 Exemptions from compliance are allowed for an individual by obtaining an exemption for medical reasons or reasons of conscience, including religious beliefs.
 To obtain a medial exemption, the student must present a statement signed by a health care provider licensed to practice medicine in the United States that indicates the immunization required would be harmful to the health and well being of the student or a member of the student's family or household.
 Unless a lifelong condition is specified, the exemption is valid for one year from the date signed by the health care provider and must be renewed every year for the exclusion to remain in effect.
 To obtain an exemption due to reasons of conscience, including religious beliefs, the parent or guardian must request the exemption by submitting an official Department of State Health Services affidavit form that has been notarized.
+The form may be obtained online at https://webds.dshs.state.tx.us/immco/affidavit.shtm.
 Written requests for the official affidavit form must be submitted through the U.S. Postal Service, commercial carrier, fax, or by hand-delivery to: